microsoft/reverse-proxy/docs/docfx/articles/distributed-tracing.md

 .NET 6.0 has built-in configurable support for distributed tracing that YARP takes advantage of to enable such scenarios out-of-the-box.

+## Using custom tracing headers

+When using a propagation mechanism that is not built into .NET (e.g. [B3 propagation]), you should implement a custom [`DistributedContextPropagator`] for that scheme.

+YARP will remove any header in [`DistributedContextPropagator.Fields`] so that the propagator may re-add them to the request during the `Inject` call.

 ## .NET 5.0 and older

 Before 6.0, `SocketsHttpHandler` could not be used with distributed tracing.